It’s here!! Registration is now open for…

 Want the class plus 1:1 support?

-I am a Certified Martha Beck Master Life Coach, Parenting Coach, Educational Consultant, former teacher, and parent to the greatest teacher ever, my 12 year old son who is on the Autism Spectrum and has Anxiety, Apraxia of Speech and ADHD.
+I am a Certified Martha Beck Master Life Coach, Parenting Coach, Educational Consultant, Nature-Based Coach, Equus trained Coach, former teacher, and parent to the greatest teacher ever, my 14 year old son who is on the Autism Spectrum and has Anxiety, Apraxia of Speech and ADHD.

-Do you wish you could wake up and feel like you peace and joy is a possibility in your life and the life of your child?
+Do you wish you could wake up and feel like ease and joy is a possibility in your life while parenting a child who is on their own developmental timeline?

 - Your child is a project, there are so many things that you need to fix in order for them to be happy in the future, which means you can’t be happy until they are able to be happy.